pyeventsourcing/eventsourcing/README.md

 is encrypted, which can mean application performance is improved when encryption is enabled.

+**Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

+**Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.
+An example could be a domain event log, that allows all stored events in an application to be logged in a linearly scalable manner, and then retrieved quickly in order, limited by number, from any point in time until another point in time, in reverse or ascending order.

 **Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

-**Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

 ## Install